DENSHIN

 Adding alcohol has many benefits, such as stabilizing the sake, creating lighter aromas and flavors, and integrating the flavor profile.

-About 80% of sake currently produced in Japan is added alcohol-style sake.
-In most cases, the brewing alcohol used is pure alcohol made from sugar cane (molasses), which is distilled in a column still to around 95% ABV.
+About 80% of sake currently produced in Japan is added-alcohol-style sake.
+In most cases, the brewing alcohol used for it is pure alcohol made from sugar cane (molasses), which is distilled in a column still to around 95% ABV.

 Award-WinningInternational Wine Challenge